 Picturesque Nahal Saar

-On this picturesque one-way family hike along Nahal Sa’ar you will see a number of small waterfalls and an impressive waterfall at the end of the hike, although there is only flowing water from the winter to as late as May.
-Nevertheless, there are beautiful views of the surrounding countryside all year round.
-You will need to think how to get back to your car.
+On this picturesque one-way family hike along Nahal Sa’ar you will see a number of small waterfalls and an impressive waterfall, Saar Falls, at the end of the hike.
+Although there is only flowing water in the stream from the winter to May, there are beautiful views of the surrounding countryside all year round.
+You will need to plan how to get back to your car from the end of the hike.

 THE HIKE